esplito/coding-notes/epicreact/react-performance/notes.md

 **Extra credit 2: Put getItems into a Web Worker**

+Javascript is single-threaded.
+You want it on another thread? -> Use Web Workers!

 Here's a comparison of the fps and execution time when only using `useMemo` and when using a web worker. (in prod build with 6x CPU)

 |  | useMemo | Web Worker |